 There seem to be at least 6 ‘infections’ that have been associated with Hashimoto’s.

 - Yeasts – yeasts build up in the gut if you damage your commensal (good) bacteria.
-They are the cause of leaky gut, and can get into the blood stream and then pass round the body sticking to cells and colonizing areas of the body.
-Yeast infections can happen in several ways, for example, after you have taken drugs (PPIs, antibiotics, chemotherapy, steroids and others), if you eat badly, binge drink, smoke or get stressed.
-In some cases it might occur because of a parasitic infection.
+They are the cause of leaky gut, and can get into the blood stream and then pass round the body colonising areas of the body, causing lowered oxygen.
+Yeast infections can happen in several ways, for example, after you have taken drugs (PPIs, antibiotics, chemotherapy, steroids and others), have food poisoning, if you eat badly, binge drink, smoke or are stressed.
+In some cases increased levels of yeasts can occur because of a parasitic infection.
+Yeasts are known to be involved in SIBO.
 A simple fix can be found in the ‘Heal your Gut’ article; yeasts can be killed by taking oregano, caprylic acid, pau d’arco and/or artemisinin, for example.

-- Helicobacter pylori – a bacterium that infests the stomach.
-This is associated with stomach ulcers, stomach cancer and acid reflux.
-It can be killed off naturally by taking bismuth (in, for example, the antacid brand gastro-bismol) along with the herb goldenseal, or the blend Para-Free Max.
+- Helicobacter pylori – a bacterium that infests the stomach rather than the colon.
+This parasite is associated with stomach ulcers, stomach cancer and acid reflux.
+It can be killed off naturally by taking bismuth (in, for example, the antacid brand gastro-bismol) along with the herb goldenseal, or the blend Para-Free Plus.
 Oregano, fish oil, berberine and NAC are also helpful.

-- Borrelia bergdorferi – is more usually associated with Lyme Disease, but has been found in brain tumours.
+- Borrelia bergdorferi – is more usually associated with Lyme Disease, but has even been found in some brain tumours and seems linked to Hashimoto’s in some way.
 Artemisinin, or sweet wormwood, has an action against Borrelia.

-- Epstein-Barr Virus (EBV) – is a Herpes virus that is common in most of us.
-It is held in control by the immune system but some people have a genetic deficiency and cannot.
-The virus can then re-activate inside the thyroid.
-Natural treatments include curcumin, berberine, selenium, zinc, beta-glucan and medicinal mushrooms such as Reishi.
+- Epstein-Barr Virus (EBV) – is a Herpes virus that is common in 80% of us.
+It is held in control by the immune system.
+The virus can re-activate inside the thyroid in people with a genetic issue.
+Helpful natural treatments include olive leaf extract, pau d’arco, and medicinal mushrooms especially cordycepin from cordyceps mushrooms.

 - Hepatitis C – there is a higher risk of Hashimoto’s if you have HepC, possibly because the virus can also be present inside the thyroid, not just the liver.
 There is little evidence for natural remedies for Hepatitis C.